lingtalfi/kaminos/app/class-modules/Core/README.md

 Configuration keys
 ====================

-- fallbackPageController
+- pageNotFoundController
-    - description: The default controller used by the static router (if no uri matches)
+    - description: The default controller used by the static router when no other page matches
-    - default value: Controller\Core\FallbackPageController:render
+    - default value: Controller\Core\PageNotFoundController:render

 - exceptionController
-    - description: The exception controller used when an exception was caught at the WebApplicationHandler level (which is btw a bad thing as it should probably be caught earlier).
+    - description: The exception controller used when an exception was caught at the WebApplicationHandler level (which is btw a bad thing as it should probably be caught earlier)
     - default value: Controller\Core\ExceptionController:render
 - useFileLoggerListener
     - description: Whether or not to use the default useFileLoggerListener provided by the Core module.
 It will write logs to the file specified with the logFile parameter